-All check requests, including supporting documentation, shall be approved by the appropriate Budget Manager and submitted to the Accounts Payable Clerk by noon on Tuesday to have the check ready for pick up Thursday after 3 p.m.
+All check requests, including supporting documentation, shall be approved by the appropriate Budget Manager and submitted to the Accounts Payable Clerk by noon on Monday to have the check ready for pick up Thursday after 3 p.m.
 Requests received after this time will be processed with the next check run.
-Checks submitted for payment that do not have the required supporting documentation will be held and processed after they are complete.
-Do not send order confirmations as the invoice.
-The vendor will send the invoice to the accounts payable department for payment.
+Checks submitted for payment that do not have the required supporting documentation will be denied and processed after they are complete and resubmitted.
+Do not attach order confirmations as the invoice.
+Vendor's typically send the invoice to the accounts payable department for payment so if the invoice has no PO associated with it and is under the \$300 threshold, the campus/department will be asked to enter the invoice as a check request.
+Check requests will be approved daily.
+Since the approval process is electronic and approvers must have time to review and approve the request, the Monday noon deadline is firm.

-The Business Office shall determine the date that vendors will be paid so employees should not make prior commitments to vendors about check disbursements.
+The Business Office shall determine the date that vendors will be paid, we use NET30 terms unless specified on the invoice, so employees should not make prior commitments to vendors about check disbursements.
 Specifically, the Government Code (Section 2251.021] states: